smneedham/OutlookMac-Archive-ExchangeToLocal/README.md

 Thanks to the community on my blog/github for feedback, ideas and contributions

-To download the latest release go to: https://github.com/smneedham/OutlookMac-Archive-ExchangeToLocal/tree/master/download
+To download the latest beta release in progress go to: https://github.com/smneedham/OutlookMac-Archive-ExchangeToLocal/tree/master/download

+To download a stable versions got to: https://github.com/smneedham/OutlookMac-Archive-ExchangeToLocal/tags  ,and select the version you wish to download

 Background: